 Utah allows the limited medical use of non-intoxicating CBD oil.
 All other possession, cultivation, and sale of marijuana is prohibited.
 The drug is not decriminalized, so even minor offenses carry the possibility of jail time.

 It is a crime to possess any amount of marijuana in Utah, except CBD for medical use.
-Possession of less than 1 ounce of cannabis is a misdemeanor and is punishable by up to six months in jail and $1,000 in fines.
-Possession of between 1 ounce and 1 pound is also a misdemeanor and carries a top penalty of one year in jail and $2,500.
+Possession of less than one ounce of cannabis is a misdemeanor and is punishable by up to six months in jail and $1,000 in fines.
+Possession of between one ounce and one pound is also a misdemeanor and carries a top penalty of one year in jail and $2,500.

 It is a felony to sell any amount of cannabis in Utah.
 The maximum penalty is five years in prison and $5,000 in fines.
 Enhanced penalties apply if the sale occurs in the presence of a minor or within 1,000 of a school or other drug-free zone.

 Marijuana cultivation is treated the same as possession in Utah.
 The same weight limits and penalties apply.

 No special rules apply to hashish or other marijuana concentrates in Utah.
 The same weight limits and penalties apply.

 All drug paraphernalia is illegal in Utah unless intended, marketed, and used exclusively for legal purposes.
 Paraphernalia includes any items intended for the cultivation, harvesting, processing, testing, analysis, storage, inhaling, ingesting, or otherwise introducing of marijuana to the body.